-As mentioned before, Facebook is all about building relationships, and a large part of that is done by engaging in conversations, answering questions, asking questions, and commenting on your own posts and those of other people and other businesses.
+As mentioned before, Facebook is all about building relationships, and a large part of that is done by engaging in conversations, answering questions, asking questions and commenting on your own posts and those of other people and businesses.

 You can even input the qualities of your best customers, and Facebook will show your ad or promote your post to a lookalike audience.

-You’ve probably heard people talking about the importance of evergreen content, and one of the reasons it’s so important is because it allows you to repost old content and it will still be relevant.
-When you do repost, it’s important to choose content that performed well in the past, and that means it was successful at encouraging engagement and that your followers will find it valuable.
+You’ve probably heard people talking about the importance of creating evergreen content, and one of the reasons it’s so important is because it allows you to repost old content and it will still be relevant.
+When you do repost, it’s important to choose content that performed well in the past, which means it was successful at encouraging engagement and your followers will find it valuable.
 If necessary, edit the article to update it slightly or make it more relevant for today’s audiences.

-Explanatory note: Evergreen content is content that isn't dated, meaning it will always be interesting and relevant to readers.
-A Thanksgiving article is an example of content that isn't evergreen because it’s only relevant at one time of year.
+Note: Evergreen content is content that isn't dated, meaning it will always be interesting and relevant to readers.
+A Christmas article is an example of content that isn't evergreen because it’s only relevant at one time of year.